maroda/hpschd/README.md

 ### Run Docker Locally

+Fetch the `latest` version and run as a local container:

 ```
-docker run --rm --name hpschd -p 9999:9999 maroda/chaquo:hpschd_v1.4.0
+docker run --rm --name hpschd -p 9999:9999 maroda/chaquo:hpschd
 ```

 ### Running on AWS ECS Fargate

-Once the container has been updated in DockerHub, it can be launched/updated on AWS ECS Fargate.
+Once the container is in the registry it can be launched/updated on AWS ECS Fargate.

-Currently manually configured, Terraform module coming soon.

 ### Updating Fargate